MupHbIu/MusicPlayer/README.md

 # MusicPlayer
 First project

-It can play music from memory.
+It can play music from smartphone memory.
 You can create playlists and add songs

+Code needs refactoring